Gloucestershire County Cricket Club in 2004

 In the Final Phil Weston scored 110 and James Averis took four wickets for 23 runs for Gloucestershire.
 However, Vikram Solanki of Worcestershire was made Man of the Match for his 115 which included 14 fours and the century coming off 128 balls.

-In the Twenty20 Cup, Gloucestershire came sixth and last in the Midlands/Wales/West group which was not high enough to proceed from the league stage to the quarter-finals.
+In the Twenty20 Cup, Gloucestershire came fifth in the Midlands/Wales/West group which was not high enough to proceed from the league stage to the quarter-finals.
 Gloucestershire won one match in the group stage, lost three and had one no-result.